This post was originally published on (02/11/19) and updated on (01/27/2020).

-Girly cards, flowers and chocolates are just some of traditional tokens of love already being targeted at “ladies celebrating ladies” just like Amy Poehler’s Golden Globe-winning comedy.
+Girly cards, flowers, and chocolates are just some of the traditional tokens of love already being targeted at “ladies celebrating ladies” just like Amy Poehler’s Golden Globe-winning comedy.

 Last week, Dealz became the latest high street store to encourage female shoppers to put sisters before misters after launching a range of Galentine’s Day gifts, including a ‘Fave Babe’ mug and Bumble-BAE teddy bear.

 “With February 14 generally focused on couples, Galentine’s Day is something every gal can get behind,” the store gushed — before urging lady customers to “celebrate the ‘glorious female goddesses’ in your life” with a €1.50 ceramic or cuddly toy.

 As one of Ireland’s growing army of 1.2 million single women, it’s tempting to rubbish the day as a cheap marketing stunt, at best, and an attempt to cash in on single women’s loneliness on the most coupled-up day of the year, at worst.